renderjaviii/u-society/README.md

 # REST Manager-base
-This is a base REST API Orchestrator created as a common project to build any particular REST manager.
+This is a base REST API Orchestrator created as a usociety project to build any particular REST manager.
 The module is built with the convention over configuration, Spring boot 2.2.5.

 Currenty use: